vise890/scripts/README.md

-A bunch of utilities to perform boring chores
+A bunch of ugly utilities to perform boring chores

 ## Requirements